-2023 Community & Economic Development Policy Statement
+2024 Community & Economic Development Policy Statement

-Community and economic development are essential to the vitality of the Commonwealth of Virginia.
+Community and economic development are essential elements for the vitality of the Commonwealth of Virginia.

-VML realizes the importance of diverse communities and neighborhoods and supports legislation to encourage state and local cooperation efforts that promote the safety of all populations, encourage the maintenance and protection of property in neighborhoods, and improve the livability of Virginia's cities, towns, and counties.
+Diverse communities and neighborhoods are critically important to the health of Virginia's local governments.
+VML supports legislation to encourage state and local cooperation efforts that promote the diversity of and safety of all populations, that encourage the maintenance and protection of property in neighborhoods, and that improve the livability of Virginia's cities, towns, and counties.
 This includes improving the environment and quality of life in our localities.

-VML urges the state to partner with localities to develop and carry out the state economic development strategic plan.
-Local governments are also encouraged to work together in regional efforts to improve the quality of life and economic development opportunities.
+VML urges the state to partner with localities to develop, share, and carry out the state economic development strategic plan.
+Local governments are also encouraged to work together in regional efforts to improve the quality of life and take advantage of economic development opportunities.
 State support should be included in regional efforts in collaboration with local elected officials.

 Incentive programs, such as GO Virginia, Opportunity Zones, the Commonwealth's Opportunity Fund, and the Virginia Enterprise Zone Program are important economic development tools, particularly in a challenging economy.
-It would be beneficial for all parties if the state worked cohesively with local governments to ensure that economic development efforts focus on improving opportunities and sustainability.
-This cooperation would include technical assistance from the state.
+All parties benefit when the state works cohesively with local governments to ensure that economic development efforts focus on improving opportunities and sustainability.
+This cooperation includes technical assistance from the state and coordination on site acquisition and development.
 VML supports clarification on criteria for grant programs especially regarding fiscal health and/or economically distressed localities.
-Grant programs should look at the totality of the circumstance of a local government's fiscal health.
+Grant programs must consider the totality of the circumstance of a local government's fiscal health.